 Parchment paper is a staple in my kitchen.
 Only in rare instances will I use a greased baking sheet (and only when the recipe specifically calls for it).
 Why?

 Adding a layer of grease to a baking sheet causes cookies to spread more in the oven, turning them into thin, crispy blobs.
 Instead, use a sheet of parchment paper or a silicone baking mat.
-This is especially important for cut-out cookies, which shouldn't spread much at all.
+This is especially important for recipes you don't want to spread at all, like cut out sugar cookies.

 6. Don't overmix your dough

-Overmixing dough can cause your cookies to turn out tough and dense.
-Why?
-Two reasons.
+Overmixing can cause cookies to turn out tough and dense.
+Here's why:

 7. Don't overfill your oven

-Bake one tray of cookies at once, with the rack set in the center of the oven.
-This way, your cookies all bake evenly and consistently.
+Bake one tray of cookies at once with the rack set in the center of the oven.
+Cookies all bake evenly and consistently this way.

 Filling the oven with multiple trays can cause uneven baking and reduce the overall temperature of the oven.